ramgopireddy/ocp-gitops/README.md

 ```

 ### Verifying Application's status using OC command:
-Once the application is created, you can view its staus progress as seen here:
+Once the application is created, you can view its status progress as seen here:

 ```
 oc get apps -n openshift-gitops first-app